 Courtney began caring for the boy and would try to meet his needs the best she could.
 After a few short weeks, Sundar was able to tell her his name.
 It was truly a miracle.
 Courtney knew that Sundar would soon make a full recovery as a result of the love and care he was receiving.

 However, the shelter home was not willing to provide the space for Sundar, stating that his special needs were a drain on their resources.
 He was sent to a state-run mental institution notorious for neglecting the thousands of children who reside there.
 Sundar died a month later

 Courtney’s spirit was crushed.
 She found herself asking God, “Why?” and she felt as if God was asking her the same thing.
 “Why?”

 That is when Courtney decided to take a step of faith and open a home for abandoned and orphaned children with special needs.
-In 2014, with the support of friends, family and her hometown church, One Life to Love opened its doors and began rescuing children from the streets and slums.
+In 2014, with the support of friends, family and the congregation of a local NJ-based church, One Life to Love opened its doors and began rescuing children from the streets and slums.

 Since its establishment, thousands of lives have been transformed as a result of One Life to Love’s unique approach.
 However, Courtney’s vision was never to reach millions through One Life to Love.
 Her emphasis has always been on the innate value of every single individual.
 She believes in quality over quantity, stating, “Maybe I can’t help 100, 000 street children today.
 But I can change one child’s life today, through love, care and provision.
 And if I help one and you help one, then we are genuinely changing the world.”

 Courtney was recognized by Governor Phil Murphy during the India:US Business syndicate in New Delhi in September 2017.Courtney, her husband Yogesh, their son Vikramaditya and daughter Bhavani reside in India, where Courtney continues to carry out One Life to Love’s mission.